vutfitdiscord/rubbergod/README.md

 cp config/config.template.toml config/config.toml
 ```

-Now open the `config.toml` file in your favorite editor.
+Now open the `config.toml` file in your editor.
 Insert the Discord API key you obtained earlier in the setup process:
 ```
 1 [base]
 2 command_prefix = ['?', '!']